Angela Austin, LCMHC, LCAS-A, Contract Therapist

-Behavior Therapy (TF-CBT), and Gestalt therapy.
+Behavior Therapy (TF-CBT), Cognitive Processing Therapy (CPT), and advanced training in Accelerated Resolution Therapy.
 He has had the opportunity to work with children, adolescents, and adults in a variety of settings.
 Johnny believes that the core of meaningful, effective therapy lies in developing strong therapeutic relationships and working in a collaborative manner toward desired goals.

-Xia Bell M.S., LPC, LCAS-A, NCC, Contract Therapist
+Xia Myersbell M.S., LCMHC, LCAS-A, NCC, Clinical Supervisor

 Xia has provided therapy to children and adolescents and their families for 8 years.
 She is trained in TFCBT, EMDR, SMART, BAT, Ecopsychology, and Triple P. Xia is inspired by